Big Basin Redwoods State Park - All You Need to Know | A Memory and Pictures

 Up to 2000 years old and more than 300 feet tall.

-Luckily, no one died - all visitors, campers, and park staff more than 1000 people got evacuated in three hours because the fire rolled quickly into the park during the busiest season.
+Luckily, no one died—more than 1,000 people, including visitors, campers, and park staff, were evacuated in three hours because the fire rolled quickly into the park during the busiest season.

-There are plans to reestablish this wonderful State Park with the public's input.
-Prioritized is a return to fully open the park.
-Some campgrounds will be relocated, a shuttle introduced and trails newly developed.
+With the public's input, plans to reestablish this wonderful State Park are underway.
+A return to fully opening the park is prioritized.
+Some campgrounds will be relocated, a shuttle will be introduced, and trails will be newly developed.
+However, the park is already open for visitors, and several trails are accessible this year, 2024.

 The huge canopy of several redwoods.

-Big Basin Redwoods was a popular State Park close to San Francisco, and it will be again an awesome place for camping under the astonishing trees.
+Big Basin Redwoods is a popular State Park close to San Francisco, and it will be again a fantastic place for camping under the astonishing trees.
 This article and pictures are dedicated to the oldest State Park in California, 65 miles south of San Francisco.
+My pictures were taken before the fire, but the biggest trees still exist.

 A burnt redwood from hundreds of years ago